July 25, 2025

 Stress and burnout are early-stage risks that cost you later through absenteeism and disability.
 Giving employees tools to manage stress proactively pays off by increasing employee engagement and retention.
 Mental health benefits are also highly valued by employees, particularly those working in stressful environments.

 Your best solutions won’t work if employees can’t use them.
-Virtual care removes the barriers of traditional in-clinic healthcare models like scheduling conflicts, busy commutes, tight opening hours, and other friction points.
+Sword's AI Care Platform removes the barriers of traditional in-clinic healthcare models like scheduling conflicts, busy commutes, tight opening hours, and other friction points.

 The role of accessibility and engagement in preventative healthcare